pkp/pkp-docs/admin-guide/3.4/en/statistics.md

 > Editorial statistics can change significantly depending on the selected date range.
 Read the recommendations below to avoid these pitfalls.
 {:.warning}

-Follow these steps to view stats about the editorial activity of a journal, press, or preprint server, such as the number of submissions accepted and rejected, the average time it takes to record a decision, and more.
+Follow these steps to view stats about the editorial activity of a journal, press or preprint server, such as the number of submissions accepted and rejected, the average time it takes to record a decision, and more.

 1. Login as an administrator or manager.
 2. Click **Statistics** > **Editorial Activity**.